ksmaheshkumar/OpenStack5_LabGuide/README.md

 This Guide is developed on Redhat's enterprise distribution of OpenStack.

-You will need to set the following variables fefore starting you install.
+The latest compiled version of this guide can be found at http://people.redhat.com/tonyv/openstack5_labguide/ You will need to set the following variables fefore starting you install.

 [Add to your bashrc on all nodes]